GoogleCloudPlatform/cloud-hackathons/hacks/practical-sre/README.md

 **Make guesses for this exercise whenever you don't have real information to go on.**

 1. **Choose Your Journeys:** Select two key user journeys for **Movie Guru**.
-These could be the ones you identified in Challenge 1 or the examples provided.
-1. **Choose Your SLIs:** What SLIs would you use to see that your application is healthy (as experienced by the user)?
+2. **Choose Your SLIs:** What SLIs would you use to see that your application is healthy (as experienced by the user)?
-1. **Craft Your SLOs:** Define relevant SLOs for each chosen user journey using the SLIs identified above.
+3. **Craft Your SLOs:** Define relevant SLOs for each chosen user journey using the SLIs identified above.
    - Consider what aspects of reliability matter most to users in each journey and how you can measure success.
    - See **Learning Resources** for an example.